 Information on Coronavirus

-On December 29, 2021, the Massachusetts Department of Public Health announced that it would be adopting the CDC Isolation & Quarantine Guidance issued on December 28, 2021.
+The Massachusetts Department of Public Health has adopted the CDC Isolation & Quarantine Guidance.
 To view this guidance, click here:

 - Persons who test positive and are either asymptomatic or their symptoms improve may leave isolation after 5 days, provided that they wear a mask for another 5 days.